OSVVM/OSVVM-Scripts/README.rst

    analyze   TestCtrl_e.vhd
    analyze   TbUart.vhd

-   TestCase  TbUart_SendGet1
+   TestName  TbUart_SendGet1
    analyze   TestCtrl_SendGet1.vhd
    simulate  TbUart

-   TestCase  TbUart_SendGet2
+   TestName  TbUart_SendGet2
    analyze   TestCtrl_SendGet2.vhd
    simulate  TbUart

-   TestCase  TbUart_Scoreboard1
+   TestName  TbUart_Scoreboard1
    analyze   TestCtrl_Scoreboard1.vhd
    simulate  TbUart

-The above call to TestCase puts the TestCase name into the build test summary YAML file.
+The above call to TestName puts the TestName name into the build test summary YAML file.
 If the simulation for any reason fails to run, there will be no test status information in the YAML file.